mathieu-benoit/SitecoreOnAzureWebAppLab/README.md

 - No MongoDB - we are leveraging the XM configuration without xDB.
 - No TDS nor Unicorn.
 - No local dev/test - we are using environment in the Cloud mainly by minimizing any local development and manipulation.
-- No Sitecore Azure Toolkit - we are using simple PowerShell with the official ARM Templates.
+- No Sitecore Install Framework nor Sitecore Azure Toolkit - we are using simple PowerShell with the official ARM Templates.

 ## Contributions to this repository